 If you have access to the source code

 (the smart way)

-The best way by my opinion is to preserve the given codes as much as possible and in a same way the default.cshtml layout as clean as possible.
+The best way to my opinion is to preserve the given codes as much as possible and in the same way the default.cshtml layout as clean as possible.

 - Create two empty *.cshtml files named for example TagManagerHead.cshtml and TagManagerBody.cshtml and place them in ~Mvc/Partials/ or another designated folder.